NPS Calculator for India

 This NPS calculator for India allows you to determine how much corpus you will have upon retirement and also calculate the NPS annuity.
 You will also be able to adjust the NPS interest rate to estimate your retirement savings and the associated tax benefit from NPS.

-So if you want to spend your retirement years lazing around in a hammock on a tropical island 🍹, or buy a boat 🛥️ to spend your time fishing, or buy a house 🏡, or even if you want to check off space travel 🚀 from your bucket list, the NPS investment calculator will help you determine if you will have sufficient funds 💸 to make your retirement dream come true!
+So if you want to spend your retirement years lazing around in a hammock on a tropical island 🍹, buy a boat 🛥️ to spend your time fishing, or buy a house 🏡, or even if you want to check off space travel 🚀 from your bucket list, the NPS investment calculator will help you determine if you will have sufficient funds 💸 to make your retirement dream come true!
 Regarding retirement, you might be interested in looking up the Employees' Provident Fund Calculator that can help you plan your working years appropriately.

 What can I estimate using the NPS calculator for India?

 The NPS return calculator helps you estimate your total retirement savings.
 You will also learn how to calculate your NPS corpus, which will enable you to plan for your retirement.

 NPS is a systematic investment plan (cf. sip calculator) in which you can choose to deposit a certain amount every month.
 Based on your monthly investment and the prevailing NPS interest rate, you will be able to estimate the total amount you're entitled to at the time of your retirement using this NPS investment calculator.

 As per the NPS guidelines, you will be able to withdraw up to 60% of your total corpus at the time of retirement, which will be subject to taxation.
 Furthermore, the remaining 40% must be invested in annuities, which you'll get back as a monthly pension amount over a specific duration chosen by you.

 How do I use the NPS annuity calculator?

 In order to use this NPS annuity calculator, you'll need to enter the following details:

 - Your investment per month towards the NPS savings plan;